bruunand/travelscanner/README.md

 ## Planned features
 - Use TripAdvisor to gather additional ratings of hotels, as hotel stars can be misleading
 - Use a regressor to predict hotel prices and use the predicted prices to find actual good offers
-- Local webserver powered by Flask, showing overview of travels
+- Local webserver showing overview of travels powered by Flask
-- Notifications powered by Pushbullet
+- Notifications about travels powered by Pushbullet
 - Add more crawlers for other Danish websites